Ranc58/gui_async_chat/README.md

         - `TOKEN_FILE_PATH` - path to file with unique user token(by default - `./token.txt`)\

 # How to launch
 Instead environ vars you can use arguments.
-For more info use `python3 chat_register.py --help` (for register) and `python3 gui_chat.py --help` (for chat)
+For more info use `python3 chat_register.py --help` (for register) and `python3 gui_chat.py --help` (for chat) \
+For using environ vars you need `source env/.env_file`.
 1. If you want registered:
    1) Run `python3 chat_register.py`.
    2) Enter desired nickname.
 If all ok token will be saved in token file.
-2) If you are already registered or don't want register:
+2. If you are already registered or don't want register:
    1) For signin token is required.
 You can set it in `env/.env_file` or use argument or load from file( uses argument too or default `./token.txt.`).
    2) Run `python3 gui_chat.py`